 Life Cycle of a Malignant Debate (work in progress)

 We are curious about the other, suspicious about the other, we converse with the other, attempt to convert the other.
 This duet, created in collaboration with the cast Sarah Hopkin and Geoffrey Dollar, is the result of the first creation period for an ORez project, generously offered by the Ottawa Dance Directive.
+Photo by Trung Le, courtesy of TAKE UP SPACE.
 More information

 You're Never Fully Dressed